Lochia After Childbirth: Stages, Warning Signs, and When to Call Your Doctor

 What Are the Risk Factors for Lochia?

-You should be aware that risk factors for lochia include prolonged labor, cesarean delivery, infection, retained placental fragments, and pre-existing health conditions.
-These can influence the amount and duration of postpartum bleeding you experience.
+Risk factors for lochia complications include prolonged labor, cesarean delivery, infection, retained placental fragments, and pre-existing health conditions.
+These can affect the amount and duration of postpartum bleeding.

 What Are the Risk Factors Associated With Postpartum Hemorrhage?

-You’re at higher risk for postpartum hemorrhage if you’ve had a cesarean delivery, multiple pregnancies, prolonged labor, or a history of hemorrhage.
-Conditions like preeclampsia, anemia, and retained placenta can also increase your risk.
+Your risk for postpartum hemorrhage is higher with a cesarean delivery, multiple pregnancies, prolonged labor, or a prior history of hemorrhage.
+Conditions like preeclampsia, anemia, and retained placenta can also raise your risk.

 What Is the Greatest Health Risk During the Acute Postpartum Period?

-The greatest health risk during the acute postpartum period is postpartum hemorrhage.
-You should be aware of excessive bleeding, large clots, and signs of shock, as these require immediate medical attention to prevent serious complications.
+The greatest health risk in the acute postpartum period is postpartum hemorrhage.
+Excessive bleeding, large clots, and signs of shock all require immediate medical attention to prevent serious complications.

 Which of the Following Is a Major Risk Factor for Postpartum Hemorrhage?